YuriRafael10/YuriRafael10/README.md

 ------------------

 Hello!
 I'm Yuri, and I'm currently studying Information Systems at PUC Minas.
 I've always had a deep interest and a certain aptitude for the technology field.

-My goal is to build a solid career as a software developer, and I'm committed to making the most of every learning and development opportunity that comes my way.

 If you're also interested in connecting and collaborating on projects, I'm always open to new connections.
 ##